2025–26 Israeli Basketball National League

 The 2025–2026 Israeli Basketball National League will be its 27th season as the second tier since its re-alignment in 2000 and the 72nd season of second-tier basketball in Israel.

 Format

 The regular season be played in a 30 round (15 round-robin format).
 The winner will be promoted to the Premier League, while the 2nd to 9th ranked teams will advance to the playoff to determine the second team that will be promoted also. and the 10th to 16th ranked teams will advance to the Playout Group, the last three teams will be relegated to the Liga Artzit.

-Due to the Israel-Iran War the Liga Artzit was postponed indefinitely before the end of the season.
+Due to the Twelve-Day War, the Liga Artzit was postponed indefinitely before the end of the season.
 The Israel Basketball Association decide to promote all four teams in the finals (2 from each district) to the National league.

 Teams

 A total of 16 teams will contest the league, including nine sides from the 2024–25 season, two relegated from the Premier League and four promoted from the Liga Artzit.